mathieuancelin/unique-ids/README.md

 Unique IDs generator
 =====================================

 Produce ordered unique IDs (as 64 bits number).

-To use it, just run
+To run the server, install Play 2.2.2 (http://downloads.typesafe.com/play/2.2.2/play-2.2.2.zip), and use the `play dist` command to generate a binary distribution of the server.

+Then unzip it and run `sh ./bin/unique-ids -mem 64`

+To consume IDs, just use an HTTP client like

 `curl http://hostname:port/nextId` or `curl http://hostname:port/nextId.json`